Winchester Mystery House built for 38 years according to ghosts instructions to appease their souls by creating an outstanding mansion for them.

 Consequently, Sarah Winchester never slept in the same bedroom two nights in a row, with the intention to confuse any malevolent spirits that wanted to harm her.

-According to legend, seems like, the sight of the ghosts reflection could cause them to vanish.
+According to legend, seems like, the sight of the reflection of the ghost could cause them to vanish.

 The Most Haunted Room from the Winchester Mystery House